-☐ Statistical measures (similar to those used by the RBA) suggest that the rise in 'core' inflation is almost entirely due to 'outliers' (such as used cars, car rentals, air fares, and hotel charges)
+Statistical measures (similar to those used by the RBA) suggest that the rise in 'core' inflation is almost entirely due to 'outliers' (such as used cars, car rentals, air fares, and hotel charges)

 Note: 'Market-implied probabilities' of higher or lower inflation are derived from options pricing.
 The 'trimmed mean' CPI inflation rate excludes the components of the CPI whose weights fall in the top and bottom 8% of the distribution of price changes; the median is the component whose price change is in the middle of the distribution of price changes.
-Sources: Michigan University Survey Research Center; Federal Reserve Bank of Minneapolis; Federal Reserve Bank of Dallas.
-Return to "What's New".
+Sources: Michigan University Survey Research Center; Federal Reserve Bank of Minneapolis; Federal Reserve Bank of Cleveland.

-Federal Reserve officials have been keen to hose down fears of a surge in inflation (or of any early rate rises in response to it)
+Federal Reserve officials were out in force this week to hose down fears of a surge in inflation (or of any early rate rises in response to it)

-- □ Senior Fed officials have sought to re-assure markets (and Americans more generally) that current inflationary pressures are 'transitory', and that they won't react to inflation being temporarily above 2% although some have also suggested it is "time to talk about tapering" the Fed's asset purchase programs - □ Fed Vice-Chair Richard Clarida acknowledged that the April CPI report was "well above" what he'd expected but nonetheless still anticipates that "these one-time increases in prices are likely to have only transitory effects on underlying inflation" and that "inflation [will] return to or perhaps run somewhat above our 2 percent longer-run goal in 2022 and 2023" - Clarida instead placed greater weight on the disappointing April employment report ("the biggest miss in history") as underscoring the Fed's "wisdom" in keeping monetary policy loose - Governor Lael Brainard emphasized that "a persistent material increase in inflation would require not just that wages or prices increase for a period after reopening, but also a broad expectation that they will continue to increase at a persistently higher pace" - but she didn't see any evidence of that "to date, various measures suggest inflation expectations remain well anchored and broadly consistent with our new framework" - Brainard noted that if "what seem like transitory inflationary pressures ... prove persistent" then the Fed "[has] the tools and the experience to gently guide inflation back to our target", but went on to observe that "we should not lightly dismiss the risk on the other side", and that "remaining patient through the transitory surge associated with reopening will help ensure that the underlying economic momentum that will be needed to reach our goals" - Governor Christopher Waller suggested that "despite the unexpectedly high CPI inflation report yesterday, the factors putting upward pressure on inflation are temporary" - Waller listed six such factors 'base effects'; higher energy prices; temporary fiscal stimulus ("when the checks are gone, the upward pressure on prices will ease"); reversal of the "very high savings that households have built up over the past year"; the temporary effects of supply bottlenecks ("price pressures induced by bottlenecks should reverse as supply chains catch up and orders get filled"); and the likely easing of temporary pressures on wages "once labor supply catches up"
+- □ Senior Fed officials this week sought to re-assure markets (and Americans more generally) that current inflationary pressures are 'transitory', and that they won't react to inflation being temporarily above 2% - □ Fed Vice-Chair Richard Clarida acknowledged that this week's April CPI report was "well above" what he'd expected but nonetheless still anticipates that "these one-time increases in prices are likely to have only transitory effects on underlying inflation" and that "inflation [will] return to or perhaps run somewhat above our 2 percent longer-run goal in 2022 and 2023" - Clarida instead placed greater weight on the disappointing April employment report ("the biggest miss in history") as underscoring the Fed's "wisdom" in keeping monetary policy loose - Governor Lael Brainard emphasized that "a persistent material increase in inflation would require not just that wages or prices increase for a period after reopening, but also a broad expectation that they will continue to increase at a persistently higher pace" - but she didn't see any evidence of that "to date, various measures suggest inflation expectations remain well anchored and broadly consistent with our new framework" - Brainard noted that if "what seem like transitory inflationary pressures ... prove persistent" then the Fed "[has] the tools and the experience to gently guide inflation back to our target", but went on to observe that "we should not lightly dismiss the risk on the other side", and that "remaining patient through the transitory surge associated with reopening will help ensure that the underlying economic momentum that will be needed to reach our goals" - Governor Christopher Waller suggested that "despite the unexpectedly high CPI inflation report yesterday, the factors putting upward pressure on inflation are temporary" - Waller listed six such factors 'base effects'; higher energy prices; temporary fiscal stimulus ("when the checks are gone, the upward pressure on prices will ease"); reversal of the "very high savings that households have built up over the past year"; the temporary effects of supply bottlenecks ("price pressures induced by bottlenecks should reverse as supply chains catch up and orders get filled"); and the likely easing of temporary pressures on wages "once labor supply catches up"